CapitaLand to acquire its first hyperscale data centre campus in China for $757.7 million

-SINGAPORE (THE BUSINESS TIMES) - CapitaLand said on Wednesday (April 28) that it will be investing 3.66 billion yuan (S$749 million) to acquire its first hyperscale data centre campus in China, the world's second-largest data centre market and the largest in the Asia-Pacific.
+SINGAPORE (THE BUSINESS TIMES) - CapitaLand said on Wednesday (April 28) that it will be investing 3.66 billion yuan (S$757.7 million) to acquire its first hyperscale data centre campus in China, the world's second-largest data centre market and the largest in the Asia-Pacific.

 The potential acquisition is via the purchase of 100 per cent equity interest in two companies registered in China, the property giant said in a press statement.